FormidableLabs/formidable-playbook/docs/frontend/webpack-code-splitting.md

 [github.com/FormidableLabs/formidable-playbook/tree/master/examples/frontend/webpack-code-splitting-ensure](https://github.com/FormidableLabs/formidable-playbook/tree/master/examples/frontend/webpack-code-splitting-ensure)
 directory.)

+It is worth noting that while code splitting is often used in conjunction with lazy loading, the two are not synonymous.
+The [previous example](#code-splitting-example) splits a shared `commons.js` bundle using the `CommonsChunkPlugin`, but is _not_ lazily loaded.
+The example HTML page has three normal `<script>` tags to load the entry points.

+The code could be re-written to manually lazy load `app1` or `app2` on demand.
-In our example above, we specified two separate entry points and added `script` tags for both.
-Webpack is actually intelligent enough to create entry points _automatically_ from a single root entry point if desired.
+Or, as an even easier option, Webpack can create entry points _automatically_ from a single root entry point if desired.
+These inferred entry points can then be lazily or conditionally loaded with a little extra in-application JavaScript logic.

 So, we could tweak our example configuration of: